A tensor-based exponential integrator for diffusion--reaction equations in common curvilinear coordinates: Conclusions

 \section{Conclusions}

 In this manuscript, we proposed efficient matrix and tensor realizations of a novel split exponential Euler integrator for the solution of a class of evolutionary equations in common curvilinear coordinates (such as polar, spherical, and cylindrical systems).
 The chosen discretization guarantees stability and allows the evaluation of the relevant quantities by using high-performance level 3 BLAS operations, thanks to the $\mu$-mode framework.
-Numerical experiments on representative two- and three-dimensional diffusion--reaction systems for Turing pattern formation demonstrate both the robustness and the efficiency of the proposed approach, with computational times ranging from a few seconds to 6.5 minutes for three-dimensional simulations involving more than $10^6$ degrees of freedom.
-Promising directions for future research include a rigorous stiff error analysis of the scheme, as well as its extension to more general differential operators and alternative geometric settings.
+Numerical experiments on representative two- and three-dimensional diffusion--reaction systems for Turing pattern formation demonstrate both the robustness and the efficiency of the proposed approach, with computational times ranging from {half a second to less than 5 minutes} for three-dimensional simulations involving more than $10^6$ degrees of freedom.
+Promising directions for future research include {the extension to higher-order time integrators,} a rigorous stiff error analysis of the scheme, as well as its extension to more general differential operators and alternative geometric settings.